ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 Both export `ApiFormSchema` and `JsonSchemaForm` with the same behavior, so the snippets above translate directly.

-If you'd rather not expose the pages in production, disable them without affecting the JSON contract used by AI Chat and your own components:
+If you'd rather not expose the pages in production, they can be disabled without affecting the JSON contract used by AI Chat and your own components:

 ```csharp
 services.ConfigurePlugin<MetadataFeature>(feature => {
     feature.DisableApiSchema = true;
 });
 ```

+Schemas can also be customized before they're returned with `OnApiSchema` — see the [API Schema docs](https://docs.servicestack.net/api-schema) for the complete reference.

 The fastest way to see the value is to open `/schema` on an App you already have and search for an API you wrote months ago.
 Whatever descriptions and validation you gave it then are the UI you get now.